 As a professional, I focused on quantitative modelling, gaining experience in both energy and banking sectors.
 I have succeeded in opening my own plc and work as a consulting contractor in the quantitative spectrum, enjoying being involved in a variety of projects.'
 Camelia-Coralia Marginean, MSc Mathematical Trading and Finance (2013)

 As a Stelios Scholar, Andrea earned an MSc in Investment Management with Distinction from Cass Business School.
 While at Cass, Andrea starter his career in Investment Banking and advised on a number of private equity acquisitions and financing transactions in Europe and US.
 To pursue his true passion, Andrea joined Marex Spectron proprietary trading team and in 2014 he co-founded a quantitative research and trading firm which was later acquired by Icon Asset Management AG.
 Andrea is now a Partner at Icon and serves as a Director.
 He is also continuing his research effort through a PhD in Applied Mathematics at Imperial College Centre for Complexity Science.
 Andrea Calandruccio, MSc Investment Management (2008)

 About the Donor

 Sir Stelios Haji-Ioannou graduated from the Business School (formerly Cass) with an MSc in Shipping, Trade and Finance in 1988, and shortly embarked on his career in shipping (with Stelmar).
 Stelios is best known for creating easyJet in 1995 when he was just 28 years old, and thereafter the easy family of brands.

 He started giving back to society more than 10 years ago, and now runs the Stelios Philanthropic Foundation which takes up about a third of his time.
 The mission statement of his Foundation is to support philanthropic activities primarily in places where the founder has lived and worked: the UK, Greece, Cyprus and Monaco.
-The Foundation gives support in four main ways:
+The Foundation gives support in the following main ways:

 (1) Funding scholarships for young people to study at the academic institutions where Stelios himself was educated.